Agoric/documentation/main/guides/zoe/contract-basics.md

 <<< @/../snippets/zoe/src/01-hello.js#greet

-The `greet` function, along with any other function besides `start`, must be exposed before it can be called.
-This is accomplished using a special object called `publicFacet`, which is returned by the `start` function.
+The `greet` function, along with any other public function, must be made accessible through the `publicFacet` of the contract.
+The publicFacet is returned by the start function, which initializes the contract.
 In the greeting contract, the `start` function exposes the `greet` function by defining it as a method of the contract's `publicFacet`, as shown below:

 <<< @/../snippets/zoe/src/01-hello.js#publicFacet